New York City: The pulsing energy that started a dream

 Now, because I was there for a wedding reception and for only 36 hours I didn’t get to do much of anything.
 Since then, I’ve dreamed of going back to New York City to experience the things that only New York can offer.

 I’ve seen Central Park in countless movies and tv shows.
 I think being in nature in the middle of one of the world’s biggest cities is an experience few places can offer.
 In the heart of Manhattan you can find 840 acres of natural peace while being surrounded by skyscrapers.
 After sitting in traffic in a taxi, listening to the sounds of a thousand cars honking, and making your way through hundreds of people on the sidewalks you can find refuge from the busy city in Central Park.
-A green corner of breath and escape full of lakes, clearings, bridges, streams, and trails.
+A green corner of breath and escape full of lakes, clearings, bridges, streams, and trail.

 Every year I’ve watched the ball drop on Times Square on tv.
 Most New Yorkers say they don’t go to Times Square on New Years Eve for a variety of reasons, but I think it’s an experience I want to have at least once.
 Times Square stretches from the junction at Seventh Avenue to West 42nd to West 47th Streets and is identified as, “The Great Crossroads of the World.”
 It’s a major center of the worlds entertainment industry, one of the world’s busiest pedestrian intersections and is one of the most visited tourist attractions in the world hosting over 90 million visitors annually.